jyoungjoon/natours/README.md

 ## Installation

+You can simply click on the following link to view its live version: https://jyoungjoon.github.io/natours/

+OR

-You will have to run this program in your terminal.
+You can run this program in your terminal.

 First, to install necessary dependencies, run the following command: